Ashik045/blog_app/README.md

 # Weblog

-Weblog can be compared to a social media application
+Weblog can be compared to a social media application.

 Features: